garrett-laroy-johnson/garrett-laroy-johnson.github.io/src/now.md

 ### SUMMER 2024

+Finalist for [UCLA/UCSD Innovation, Culture, and Creativity](https://icc.ucla.edu/invited-workshop-concepts/) grant (National Science Foundation: $75,000) in collaboration between CCAM and SUNY Purchase (Lee Tusman).

-Organized and ran a workshop around CCAM EARTH at Watershed Art & Ecology in Pilsen, Chicago.
+Organized and ran a workshop with [CCAM EARTH](https://ccam.world/resources/ccam-earth) and Chicago House Music at Watershed Art & Ecology in Pilsen, Chicago.

-Invited and hosted conversations around technology the community-generating aspects of Chicago House Music at an event called FUTURHYTHMMACHINES with guests Dr. Thomas DeFrantz, Dr. Meida McNeal, and Duane Powell.
+Invited and hosted conversations around technology the community-generating aspects of Chicago House Music at an event called [FUTURHYTHMMACHINES::CHICAGO HOUSE](https://ccam.world/programs/24-5-10-future-rhythm-machines-chicago-house/) with guests Dr. Thomas DeFrantz, Dr. Meida McNeal, and Duane Powell.

 Hired at Leonardo/ISAST as a researcher on a project investigating the intersection of artistic sentiment, scientific knowledge economy, and industrial innovation.